Character-Specific Pages: Kazuma Kiryu | Goro Majima | Akira Nishikiyama | Ichiban Kasuga

 - Extremity Extremist: His close-ranged fighting skills are heavily reliant on agile kicks though he will use his hands for a couple swings and grapple techniques.
 Moveset Clones of him in the Coliseums of other games are described as practicing Savate, a French form of kickboxing.

-- Guns Akimbo: His primary weapons are two pistols.
+- Guns Akimbo: His primary weapons are two automatic pistols.

 - Gun Fu: He's already agile enough to weaponize acrobatics when fighting barehanded.
 Add guns into the mix and you get this.

-- Shotguns Are Just Better: Occasionally busts out a shotgun the third time you fight him.
+- Shotguns Are Just Better: Occasionally busts out a shotgun the third and last time you fight him.
+Aside from occasionally pausing to reload, it really doesn't slow him down at all.

 - Dark Is Evil: Wears all black with a dark red tie and is always fought at night in rather dark, poorly lit areas.